Pearl Harbor Area

 (1923 - 1946/present), Ma'ili

-Battery Hulu (1942 - 1945) two 7-inch casemated naval guns, with plotting room, BC station, radar and searchlight stations; and Battery 303 (1944) tunnel complex not completed.
+Battery Hulu (1942 - 1945) two 7-inch casemated naval guns, with plotting room, BC station, radar and searchlight stations; and Battery 303 (1944) (two 6-inch) tunnel complex not completed.
 Fire-control station "U" (1924) was located on Pu'u O Hulu Kai.
 Additional fire-control stations were built in 1929 (?) (two), 1934 and 1940 (all five still exist).
 Also here was an AA warning station (AAIS 8) (1940).
 A concrete machine-gun pillbox was built along the shore in 1934.
 Several more were added during WWII.
 Site now used by the Honolulu Civil Defense Agency.
 Restricted public access.
 PHOTOS from Punynari's Island Adventures

 ¤¤ Maili Military Reservation